by Alexander Thompson

 When Is a Cat Considered a Senior?

-based on the individual cat’s size, breed, and general health.
-Aging varies across individual cats; like humans,
+A cat becomes a senior once it is 11 years old.
+This can differ based on the individual cat's size, breed, and general health.
+Aging varies across individual cats; like humans, some may age quicker or

-some may age quicker or slower than others.
+slower than others.

-Cats in their senior years are more prone to a few age-related changes,
+Cats in their senior years are more prone to age-related changes, including a drop in activity levels, reduced appetite, and respiratory conditions like feline asthma.
+For senior cats that need inhaled

-very observant to keep track of their senior cat’s well-being and arrange regular check-ups.
+observant to keep track of their senior cat's well-being and arrange regular check-ups.

-to meet their needs, which get more specific as they grow.
-Finally, it is essential to note that senior cats can
+Senior cats will also need a balanced diet and an overall conducive environment to meet their needs, which get more specific as they grow.
+Finally, it is essential to note that senior cats can live a

-live a happy and fulfilling life just like humans, provided there is adequate care and attention.
+happy and fulfilling life just like humans, provided there is adequate care and attention.

 SUBSCRIBE